WebAssembly/design/JS.md

 This method calls `Table.grow`, having performed [`ToNonWrappingUint32`](#tononwrappinguint32) on the first argument.
-On failure, a `WebAssembly.RuntimeError` is thrown.
+On failure, a [`RangeError`](https://tc39.github.io/ecma262/#sec-native-error-types-used-in-this-standard-rangeerror) is thrown.

 (Note: the ML spec currently doesn't support resizing tables; we assume here it will be extended in the future to have a `grow` operation similar to